 Jackdaws Section & Halletts Golf Society

-During the spring/summer months we meet on a Thursday evening where the tee is booked from 4:00 pm to 5:30 pm.
+During the spring/summer months we meet on a Thursday evening where the tee is booked from 3:30 pm to 5:30 pm.
 This is a Stableford competition where 1st, 2nd and 3rd prizes are awarded.
 The entrance fee is £4.00.
+This is open to all golfers whatever handicap as long as they join the section.
 The Jackdaws run various competitions during the year and organise away days and other social events.

 We also run the Hallets section in the club where we play in a competition against other golf clubs in the area on a home or away basis.
 Team games run between April and July and provide an excellent opportunity to experience different courses.
 This section is noted for it friendliness and is an ideal format to really enjoy your golf.